We’re an affiliate

 Palm oil has been cultivated by humans for centuries now.
 However, it is only in the twentieth and twenty-first centuries that palm oil production has become industrial in scale.

-Palm oil can be very misleading as it can be labelled as an ingredient under many different names.
+Palm oil can be very misleading as it can be labeled as an ingredient under many different names.

 - Palm Fruit Oil